deathromp/sentinel-zalias/README.md

 Sentinel is an autonomous agent for persisting, processing and automating Zalias V12.1 governance objects and tasks, and for expanded functions in the upcoming Zalias releases.

-Sentinel is implemented as a Python application that binds to a local version 12.1 tecaxd instance on each Zalias Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12.1 zaliasd instance on each Zalias Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.